Odrec/deep_doc_class/README.md

 The requirements.txt file has a list of all the python 3.5 libraries you need to install for the code to work.

 The requirements2.txt file should be installed after the first requirements.txt.
-This is to fix a bug with scipi in some machines.
+This is to fix a bug with scipy in some machines.

 Additionally you need these external programas installed